Everything you need to know about the fastest growing drink trend

 Mike’s Hard Seltzer

-Available to purchase as a case of 12 from the SkinnyBooze website, these tasty 5% ABV drinks contain 100 calories and 2 grams of sugar per can.
+Available to purchase on the DrinkWell website, these tasty 5% ABV drinks contain 100 calories and 2 grams of sugar per can.
 Flavours include black cherry, lemon and lime.
 Mike’s alcohol source is a natural grain spirit that has been five-times distilled, and the drinks are suitable for vegans and gluten free diets.

 DRTY Hard Seltzer